I am also susceptible to Spring Fever. (Surely, you don’t doubt that.)

 Perhaps you should think again.
-And consider a tidy little “hooky moment” for yourself.
+And consider a lovely little “hooky moment” for yourself.

 In the spirit of whimsy, I hope to amuse you with a slightly updated view from days gone by, even as I note that much hasn’t changed in certain ways — except perhaps for the mention of my son’s school.
 So here’s to the miffed monologue and the rebellious rant, as I take leave of my laptop for a bit, and from the archives I offer you… Bite Me.